 5. You will see that our waiting rooms will no longer offer magazines, children’s toys and so forth, since those items are difficult to clean and disinfect.

 6. Appointments will be managed to allow social distancing between patients in our clinic.
 That will mean that you will be offered fewer options for scheduling your appointment.

 7. You will notice there will only be certain chairs in the clinic being used.
 This is for acceptable social distancing.

 To learn more, you can visit this link to view a video of the changes that were implemented.

 We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our school.

 Thank you for being our patient.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.

 The University at Buffalo School of Dental Medicine Team

 The safety of our patients, faculty, staff, students and visitors is our utmost priority.
 As such, we have established specific COVID-19 screening measures and are continuing to follow stringent infection prevention protocols.
 We ask all patient and visitors to notify us in advance if they feel they are at risk for COVID-19, and to take preventative measures for the safety of themselves, and others.

-If you have tested positive for COVID-19 in the past 10 days, you have flu-like symptoms such as a cough or fever, newly developed shortness of breath, loss of taste or smell, or if you have recently been in contact with someone who has suspected or laboratory confirmed COVID-19, please call us at 716-239-4801 to reschedule your appointment.
+If you have tested positive for COVID-19 in the past 10 days, you have flu-like symptoms such as a cough or fever, newly developed shortness of breath, loss of taste or smell, or if you are unvaccinated and have recently been in contact with someone who has suspected or laboratory confirmed COVID-19, please call us at 716-239-4801 to reschedule your appointment.